Bitte melde dich an, um unsere Inhalte zu liken.

 There is an energy that exists in the cosmos this week that can assist us in making this holiest of precepts our priority.
-To fulfill the precept of love thy neighbor as thyself and benefit from a deeper connection to the Light, consider just two things each day.
-1) Take a moment to acknowledge the divine Light that exists within you.
-2) Find a way to share that Light with others.
+To fulfill the precept of love thy neighbor as thyself and benefit from a deeper connection to the Light, consider just two things each day:

 You see, it really is so much less complicated than we make it.
 That’s because the Light is always simple.